wilfredinni/python-cheatsheet/blog/python-easy-args-kwargs.md

 ## kwargs

-While arguments are stored in the args variable, keywords are within `kwargs`, but this time as a [dictionary](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data) where the key is the keyword:
+While arguments are in the args variable, keywords are within `kwargs`, but this time as a [dictionary](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data) where the key is the keyword:

 ```python
 def some_function(**kwargs):